shivanshuraj/shivanshuraj/README.md

 - 🔭 I’m currently working on Bohanee app.
 - 🌱 I’m currently learning Android Development.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking for a co-founder to work on a startup idea.
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about Android.